-Fair Value Measurements at Repo orting Date Using Quoted Prices in At Active Markets Significant Othe April 2, for Identical Observable 2009 Assets (Level 1) Inputs (Level 2) Unobservable LIABILITIES: Interest Rate Swap Agreements \$ 78.9 \$ 78.9
+Fair Value Measurements at Reporting Date Using At July 2, 2009 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) LIABILITIES: Interest Rate Swap Agreements \$ 59.5 \$ 59.5

-Derivative Instruments-NCM LLC has interest rate swap agreements with four counterparties which, at their inception, qualified for and were designated as cash flow hedges against interest rate exposure on \$550.0 million of the variable rate debt obligations under the senior secured credit facility.
+Derivative Instruments-NCM LLC has interest rate swap agreements with four counterparties that, at their inception, qualified for and were designated as cash flow hedges against interest rate exposure on \$550.0 million of the variable rate debt obligations under the senior secured credit facility.
 The interest rate swap agreements have the effect of converting a portion of the Company's variable rate debt to a fixed rate of 6.734%.
 All interest rate swaps were entered into for risk management purposes.
 The Company has no derivatives for other purposes.

 On September 15, 2008, Lehman filed for protection under Chapter 11 of the federal Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York.
 LBSF is the counterparty to a notional amount of \$137.5 million of NCM LLC's interest rate swaps, and Lehman is a guarantor of LBSF's obligations under such swap.
 NCM LLC notified LBSF on September 18, 2008 that, as a result of the bankruptcy of Lehman, an event of default had occurred under the swap with respect to which LBSF was the defaulting party.
 On October 3, 2008, LBSF also filed for Chapter 11 protection, which constituted another default by LBSF under the swap.
-As a result, as permitted under the terms of NCM LLC's swap agreement with LBSF, the Company has withheld interest rate swap payments aggregating \$2.5 million that were due to LBSF, and has further notified LBSF that the bankruptcy and insolvency of both Lehman and LBSF constitute default events under the swap.
-As of April 2, 2009 the interest rate swap agreement had not been terminated but was considered "ineffective" for accounting purposes.
-To the Company's knowledge, LBSF has neither communicated its intent, nor has it taken any action in bankruptcy court to assume or reject its swap agreement with NCM LLC.
-In addition, while the bankruptcy court has authorized LBSF to assign certain of its hedges that have not been terminated under certain circumstances, we have not received any notice that Lehman has assigned, or has entered into any negotiations to assign, its swap agreement with NCM LLC.
-As of April 2, 2009, NCM LLC's interest rate swaps liability was \$78.9 million, of which \$19.7 million is related to the LBSF swap.
+As a result, as permitted under the terms of NCM LLC's swap agreement with LBSF, the Company has withheld interest rate swap payments aggregating \$3.9 million that were due to LBSF, and has further notified LBSF that the bankruptcy and insolvency of both Lehman and LBSF constitute default events under the swap.
+As of July 2, 2009 the interest rate swap agreement had not been terminated but was considered "ineffective" for accounting purposes.
+To the Company's knowledge, LBSF has neither communicated its intent, nor has it taken any action in bankruptcy court, to assume or reject its swap agreement with NCM LLC.
+In addition, while the bankruptcy court has authorized LBSF to assign certain of its hedges that have not been terminated under certain circumstances, we have not received any notice that Lehman has assigned, its swap agreement with NCM LLC.
+As of July 2, 2009, NCM LLC's interest rate swaps liability was \$59.5 million, of which \$14.9 million is related to the LBSF swap.

 Both at inception and on an on-going basis the Company performs an effectiveness test using the hypothetical derivative method.
-The fair values of the interest rate swaps with the counterparties other than LBSF (representing notional amounts of \$412.5 million associated with a like amount of the variable rate debt) are recorded on the Company's balance sheet as a liability with the change in fair value recorded in other comprehensive income since the instruments other than LBSF were determined to be perfectly effective at April 2, 2009 and March 27, 2008.
+The fair values of the interest rate swaps with the counterparties other than LBSF (representing notional amounts of \$412.5 million associated with a like amount of the variable rate debt) are recorded on the Company's balance sheet as a liability with the change in fair value recorded in other comprehensive income since the instruments other than LBSF were determined to be perfectly effective at July 2, 2009 and June 26, 2008.
 There were no amounts reclassified into current earnings due to ineffectiveness during the periods presented other than as described below.